ztstewart/subwayclock/README.md

 4. Compile the tool: `go build`.
 You can compile for the Raspberry Pi a more powerful machine: `GOOS=linux GOARCH=arm GOARM=5 go build`
 5. (Optional) If you cross compiled (that is, compiled on another machine), copy the binary to your Raspberry Pi.
 6. Run the binary: `./subwayclock`.
 It will continuosly update its information every minute by default.

+# Running on boot

+For convenience, there is a `subwayclock.service` file included in this repo.
+It is a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) compatible service configuration file that you can use to stop and start this tool in compatible Linux distributions, such as Raspbian.

+This is useful if this is the main use for your Raspberry Pi.

+1. Edit subwayclock.service to point to the user and the location of the `subwayclock` executable on your Raspberry Pi.
+2. Copy the file to the `/etc/systemd/system` directory: `sudo cp subwayclock.service /etc/systemd/system/subwayclock.service`
+3. Start the service: `sudo systemctl start subwayclock`.
+This will make it start drawing to your e-ink screen.
+4. Enable the service, which will start it on boot: `sudo systemctl enable subwayclock`.

+You can disable the `subwayclock` service by running `sudo systemctl disable subwayclock`.
+This will prevent it from running on boot.
+To stop it temporarily, run `sudo systemctl stop subwayclock`